 Netgear Orbi CBK40: A familiar mesh system

 The Orbi CBK40 is a typical Wi-Fi system.
 It comes in two units.
-The first (model CBR40) is the cable gateway, which is a router and a cable modem combined in a single box.
+The first (model CBR40) is the cable gateway, a router, and a cable modem combined in a single box.
 The other is a satellite extender unit (model RBS20).
-You use the gateway to connect to the Internet and then place the satellite unit some distance away to extend the Wi-Fi coverage.
+You use the gateway to connect to the Internet and then place the satellite unit at some distance away to extend the Wi-Fi coverage.

-As a set, the Orbi CBK40 similar to the standard Orbi RBK40 thanks to its AC2200 Wi-Fi designation.
-The only difference is the CBK40’s satellite unit is smaller and has only two LAN ports, instead of four.
+As a set, the Orbi CBK40 is similar to the standard Orbi RBK40 thanks to its AC2200 Wi-Fi designation.
+The only difference is the CBK40’s satellite unit is smaller and has only two LAN ports instead of four.

 It’s important to note that the CBK40 only works with a cable Internet service.
 Similar to a cable gateway, its m gateway unit doesn’t have a WAN port.
 Instead, it has a coaxial connector, so you won’t be able to use it if you change your Internet service to fiberoptic or DSL.

 What’s more, if you use both Internet and phone service from your cable provider, the CBK40 won’t work, either, since the gateway unit has no telephony capability.